DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 A player who succeeds on a DC 14 Wisdom (Perception) check in this room notices an old leather satchel encased in webbing in the upper northwest corner of the room, near the ceiling.
 (A player who takes one minute to survey the room spots the satchel automatically.)

-The satchel, which appears to have had its leather strap forcibly torn off, contains two vials of *holy water* and a book titled *The Oath Celestial*, which is as described in <span class="citation">Q40.
-Argynvost’s Study (p.
+The satchel, which appears to have had its leather strap forcibly torn off, contains two vials of *holy water* and a book titled *The Oath Celestial*, which is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q40ArgynvostsStudy">Q40.
+Argynvost’s Study</a> (p.
 140)</span>.
 A simple leather bookmark engraved with the sigil of the Morninglord—a rising sun—marks the place of a passage within the book titled *Prayer for the Departed.* It reads as follows:

 <div class="description">
 <p>Blessed Morninglord, bringer of dawn, we honor those who have journeyed beyond into your kingdom of everlasting radiance.
 In your light, grant them peace, from this until the end of days.</p>